Martin Margiela, 2001 via 1stdibs.com

 1840s mitts via The Los Angeles County Museum of Art

 And you know what the best thing is about gloves on the convention circuit?
 They protect you from Con Crud!
 It's fantastic.
-Of course, keeping a low intact of alcohol and sugar and getting plenty of rest are also helpful.
+Of course, keeping a low intake of alcohol and sugar and getting plenty of rest are also helpful.